Phileosopher/commonplace/politics-city.md

 The [cultural](culture.md) mix of a city is difficult to [measure](math.md), but most people can [feel](mind-feelings.md) it.
 Each person is contributing to that city proportional to the [power](power.md) they possess, so the city has a "heartbeat" of its [style](mind-creativity.md) based on how everyone [acts out](results.md) the [collective values](values.md) everyone [believes](understanding-certainty.md).

+APPLICATION: The three population density groups have irreconcilable differences in [value](values.md) systems:

+- Above a certain threshold, everyone *must* depend on others, but below a certain threshold, everyone *must* be self-sufficient.
+- More population creates more [trends](trends.md) and [conflicts of opinion](people-conflicts.md), so bigger cities are *far* more [liberal](politics-conservativeliberal.md) than the countryside.

 ## Multi-region

 Generally, [trends](trends.md) move outward from denser areas.
 In a well-connected society with lots of [communication](people-conversation.md) [technology](technology.md), each city's specialization will house the leadership of specific [multi-nation groups](groups-large.md).